scottrmattix/transfer-guide/README.md

 ## Transfer-Guide-Specific Requirements
 1) **Search Course by Attributes**
-    - Locate the "Search Course" on the "Home" page.
+    - Locate the "Course Search" on the "Home" page.
     - It will search UVA courses by default if no external college is provided.
     - To see a course's equivalencies, locate that course in the search results and view the "Course Equivalencies" list on its course page.